Fox Chase Cancer Center Restructures Relationship with Its Network of Hospitals

 The original Fox Chase Network, developed in 1986, was the first known cancer affiliate network in the United States established to enable community hospitals to develop or enhance community-based oncology programs.
 Today, 28 regional hospitals comprise 17 health systems in the Fox Chase Cancer Center Partners program.
 All hospitals chosen by Fox Chase as Partners demonstrate outstanding cancer-care standards and have an infrastructure in place to support clinical trials.
 Hospitals that were part of Fox Chase Network as of Jan.
 1, 2006 received the Fox Chase Cancer Center Partners designation (see complete list below).

-"We're employing strategic changes to the Fox Chase Cancer Center Partners program to accelerate the translation of research findings to our Partner hospitals and their patients, work toward more seamless clinical care between the hospitals and broaden access to clinical trials in the community," said Paul F. Engstrom, MD - Acting Director, Medical Oncology, medical director of the program and senior vice president for extramural research at Fox Chase.
+"We're employing strategic changes to the Fox Chase Cancer Center Partners program to accelerate the translation of research findings to our Partner hospitals and their patients, work toward more seamless clinical care between the hospitals and broaden access to clinical trials in the community," said Paul F. Engstrom, MD - Professor and Chairman, Hematology/Oncology; Professor of Medicine , Temple University School of Medicine, medical director of the program and senior vice president for extramural research at Fox Chase.